 This section reviews recent TL approaches in SSVEP-based BCIs.
-Because there were no publications on cross-task TL in SSVEP-based BCIs, we do not have a "Cross-Task TL" subsection.
+Because there were no publications on cross-task TL in

+SSVEP-based BCIs, we do not have a "cross-task TL" section.
 Overall, many fewer TL studies on SSVEPs have been performed compared with MI tasks and ERPs.

-Waytowich et al. [79] proposed Compact-CNN, which is essentially the EEGNet [67] approach introduced in Section III-A, for 12-class SSVEP classification without the need for any user-specific calibration.
-It outperformed state-of-the-art hand-crafted approaches using canonical correlation analysis (CCA) and Combined-CCA.
+Waytowich et al. [79] proposed compact-CNN, which is essentially the EEGNet [67] approach introduced in Section III-A, for 12-class SSVEP classification without the need for any user-specific calibration.
+It outperformed state-of-the-art hand-crafted approaches using canonical correlation analysis (CCA) and combined-CCA.